Taiwan says U.S. flies B-52 bombers near island after Chinese drills | The Japan Times

-The U.S. military flew three Air Force planes — including two B-52 bombers — near Taiwan on Wednesday morning, the country’s Defense Ministry said, after China sent its own bombers and fighter jets for exercises near the island on Sunday and Monday.
+The U.S. military flew three Air Force planes — including two B-52 bombers — near Taiwan on Wednesday morning, the country’s Defense Ministry and the U.S. Pacific Air Forces said, after China sent its own bombers and fighter jets for exercises near the island on Sunday and Monday.

 The ministry said in a statement on its website Wednesday that a U.S. MC-130J special mission aircraft flew across the Taiwan Strait from north to south, while two B-52 bombers flew along Taiwan’s east coast, also from north to south.
 The ministry said it was aware of the flights and had monitored them throughout.

+The U.S. Pacific Air Forces also confirmed that two B-52s had flown from Andersen Air Force Base on the U.S. territory of Guam and conducted “synchronized training south of the Taiwan Strait with a U.S. Air Force MC-130J” from Kadena Air Base in Okinawa.

-The U.S. Pacific Air Forces did not immediately respond to a request for comment, but the statement by Taiwan’s Defense Ministry was unusual in that such flights are typically not announced.
+The U.S. said its aircraft “regularly operate throughout the region in support of allies, partners and in defense of a free and open Indo-Pacific,” but the statement by Taiwan’s Defense Ministry was noteworthy in that such flights are typically not announced by Taipei.

 The U.S. has no formal ties with Taipei but is bound by its Taiwan Relations Act to help it defend itself, and Washington is the island’s main source of arms.